rtcx2/Click-Race/README.md

 The user will be given a button with a random color to click on The buttons will change color every time they are clicked on

-There will be a timer for both the AI or just the player to get as many as they can
+There will be a timer for the player to get as many as they can

-It either will be a player vs AI where the AI have their own cursor or I will make the game player vs. time

 Racing against the clock to get a certain score